Universalization and the Origins of Fiscal Capacity: Introduction

-\textbf{Related literature.} This paper relates to a broad literature that examines how cooperation and state authority can be sustained without perfect commitment.
-For instance, \citet{kotlikoff1988social} study self-enforcing intergenerational social contracts in an overlapping-generations framework, while \citet{binmore1998evolution} model the endogenous formation of fairness norms through repeated interaction. \citet{ACEMOGLU20051199} develop a related framework in which a consensually strong state capable of taxation and rule enforcement emerges when the gains from cooperation outweigh temptations to expropriate.
+\paragraph*{Related literature} This paper relates to a broad literature that examines how cooperation and state authority can be sustained without perfect commitment.
+For instance, \citet{kotlikoff1988social} study self-enforcing intergenerational social contracts in an overlapping-generations framework, while \citet{binmore1998evolution} models the endogenous formation of fairness norms through repeated interaction. \citet{ACEMOGLU20051199} develops a related framework in which a consensually strong state capable of taxation and rule enforcement emerges when the gains from cooperation outweigh temptations to expropriate.
 In these approaches, compliance and state capacity arise from strategic or institutional consistency through repeated play, reputation, or procedural rules that make cooperation incentive compatible.
 By contrast, the mechanism developed here does not rely on repetition or belief-based enforcement.
-It derives compliance from moral internalization, modeled through universalization ethics, where individuals behave as if their own actions were to be generalized.
+It derives compliance from moral internalization, grounded in universalization reasoning, where individuals behave as if their own actions were to be generalized.
 This provides a belief-independent foundation for voluntary compliance and the emergence of fiscal capacity, complementing existing reciprocity-based explanations.

-The paper also connects to work emphasizing the role of cultural traits such as trust and shared identity in shaping institutional performance \citep{algan2013trust, collier2017culture}, and to research on the interaction between economic incentives and social norms in redistributive contexts \citep{lindbeck1999social}.
-Unlike these accounts, which rely on cultural transmission or social learning, our approach models morality as an evolutionarily stable preference that directly governs individual optimization.
+The paper also connects to work emphasizing the role of cultural traits such as trust and shared identity in shaping institutional performance \citep{algan2013trust, collier2017culture}, and more broadly to the literature on the positive effects of generalized trust on economic growth \citep{tabellini2010culture}, and to research on the interaction between economic incentives and social norms in redistributive contexts \citep{lindbeck1999social}.
+These accounts typically model civic culture as generalized trust, in-group identification, or reciprocity norms.
+Our approach instead treats moral universalization as a preference that enters individual optimization directly, without requiring beliefs about others' compliance.
+Section~\ref{sec:robustness} shows how the population share of this preference can itself be sustained endogenously through cultural transmission.